 I started watching “Terrace House” and I’m hooked.
 This is a Japanese reality TV show about six strangers living in one house as we observe how they live their daily lives.
-It’s a peak to Japanese culture and an analysis of human dynamics as you get to eavesdrop on the conversations of the housemates.
+It’s a peek to Japanese culture and an analysis of human dynamics as you get to eavesdrop on the conversations of the housemates.
 Yes, it’s like “Big Brother” only better.

 When I went to Japan for Hopes and Dreams for Miyako, I asked my friends there about the show but it seems like it’s not as popular.